Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 where $E_{state}^{geometry}$ denotes the energy of a given electronic state calculated at a specific nuclear geometry, while ``$i$" and ``$f$" stands for ``initial" and ``final" respectively.

 To capture the dynamic behavior of the protein in biological environments, we sampled 20 distinct protein conformations from molecular dynamics simulations of ErCRY4 and applied the four-point scheme to each conformation using our VQE-PDFT/MM framework.
-We calculated $\lambda$ and $\Delta G^o$ using both ROUCCSD and the proposed empirical HEA circuits, obtaining averaged value of $\lambda = 0.5701$ eV and $\Delta G^o = 0.0689$ eV for ROUCCSD, and $\lambda = 0.4356$ eV and $\Delta G^o = 0.0724$ eV for HEA, as listed in Table \ref{tab:param1} and detailed in Supplementary Table \ref{tab:S2_marcus_para_hea} and \ref{tab:S3_marcus_para_rouccsd}.
-The good agreement between HEA and ROUCCSD results, considering the great reduction in circuit depth in HEA, validates the accuracy of the empirical HEA for biological applications while possessing substantial quantum resource savings.
+We calculated $\lambda$ and $\Delta G^o$ using both ROUCCSD and the proposed empirical HEA circuits, obtaining averaged value of $\lambda = 0.5701$ eV and $\Delta G^o = 0.0689$ eV for ROUCCSD, and $\lambda = 0.4356$ eV and $\Delta G^o = 0.0724$ eV for HEA, as listed in Table \ref{tab:param1} and detailed in Supplementary Information.
+The good agreement between HEA and ROUCCSD results, considering the great reduction in circuit depth in HEA, validates the feasibility of the empirical HEA for the current biological application, achieving a balance between accuracy and quantum resource efficiency, although with a compact active space.